yefy/cilium/Documentation/concepts/networking/masquerading.rst

 .. image:: masquerade.png
     :align: center

+For IPv6 addresses masquerading is performed only when using iptables implementation mode.

 This behavior can be disabled with the option ``masquerade: false`` in which case no masquerading will be performed.